George Floyd protests in Portland, Oregon: Organizers

-A number of different organizations have led demonstrations, including Rose City Justice and the Albina Ministerial Alliance.
-The Facebook and Twitter accounts associated with the Pacific Northwest Youth Liberation Front (or PNW Youth Liberation Front) have served as "information hubs" for sharing protest plans.
-The group does not have identifiable leaders and describes itself as a "decentralized network of autonomous youth collectives dedicated to direct action towards total liberation".
-The groups' Facebook and Twitter accounts were created in February 2017, and have 6,100 and 28,700 followers, respectively, as of late July 2020.
+A number of different organizations led demonstrations, including Rose City Justice and the Albina Ministerial Alliance.
+The Facebook and Twitter accounts associated with the Pacific Northwest Youth Liberation Front (or PNW Youth Liberation Front) served as "information hubs" for sharing protest plans.
+The group did not have identifiable leaders and described itself as a "decentralized network of autonomous youth collectives dedicated to direct action towards total liberation".
+The groups' Facebook and Twitter accounts were created in February 2017, and amassed 6,100 and 28,700 followers, respectively, as of late July 2020.
 The group has used a black flag emoji, which often symbolizes anarchism.
-Children have taken leadership roles in some demonstrations, in Portland and across the country.
+Children took leadership roles in some demonstrations, in Portland and across the country.

 Demonstrations

 May

 Hundreds of demonstrators gathered on May 28, at one point blocking the entrance to the Multnomah County Justice Center.
-There were two peaceful demonstrations held on May 29.
+There were two demonstrations held on May 29.
 A "Eulogy for Black America" was organized by the Portland chapter of NAACP at Terry Schrunk Plaza in downtown Portland, and a vigil was organized by the PNW Youth Liberation Front at Peninsula Park, in the Piedmont neighborhood of north Portland.

 Crowd estimates for the demonstration at Terry Schrunk Plaza ranged from a "hundred or so" to "hundreds" of people; the event included several speakers including Portland City Commissioner Jo Ann Hardesty.
 She was reportedly "visibly overcome by emotion" and said, "This is the reality of being black in America.
 Over and over and over again, black people have been killed, and there has been silence from the majority community. ...
 Black people are tired.
 Black people are exhausted by racism."
 The president of the Portland NAACP chapter, E. D. Mondainé, also spoke.

 More than 1,000 people gathered at Peninsula Park, where ministers and Black Panthers spoke against police brutality.
 From the crowd, hundreds marched to downtown Portland via Martin Luther King Jr. Blvd. and the Burnside Bridge.
 Along the way, some people started breaking windows, tagging buildings with graffiti, looting, and setting vehicles and buildings on fire.
 A riot ensued, prompting Mayor Ted Wheeler to declare a state of emergency.
 A fire was started inside the Multnomah County Justice Center.
 Pioneer Place and other storefronts saw looting.
 The riot lasted for approximately 5 hours; two officers were injured, and 13 people were arrested.
 The Portland Business Alliance estimated the riot cost local businesses "tens of millions" of dollars because of property damage, looting, and lost wages.